 The Port Pub & Bistro

 The Port Pub & Bistro is a gastropub in the heart of Port Williams.
 Serving pub-style food with a gourmet twist, the restaurant concentrates on creatively presented local foods with a moderate price range.
 With a view of the Cornwallis River and the Acadian dykelands, the pub is an ideal place to sit back, enjoy some fine food, and sip a local brew from the onsite microbrewery.

 Fox Hill Cheese House

-Also located in Port Williams, Fox Hill Cheese House crafts over 20 varieties of specialty cheeses, natural yogurt, and non-homogenized whole milk.
+Also located in Port Williams, Fox Hill Cheese House crafts over 20 varieties of cheeses, natural yogurt, and non-homogenized whole milk.
 All there milk is sourced from their own herd of Holstein cows.
 You can watch the cheese-making process from the viewing window, savour complimentary product samples, and take in the panoramic view from the timber-frame deck.
 Interpretive panels provide visitors with the history of Fox Hill as well as the dairy industry at large.
 Be sure to try the gelato or the fresh chocolate milk.

 Deborah Nicholson 2013 (Photo Credit)